Is $50K a Good Salary for a Single Person in 2026?

 Can I live comfortably making $50K a year?

 It depends on where you live.
-People making $50,000 a year can find a place to live easily in every state in the U.S., though it will be challenging if you decide to live in one of America’s largest cities.
-Still, a $50,000 annual salary is above the median cost of living in most states, so it’s possible to enjoy a comfortable lifestyle within your means.
+People making $50,000 a year can find a place to live in every state in the U.S., though it may not be in the country’s largest cities.
+Still, a $50,000 annual salary is close to the median cost of living in many states, so it’s possible to enjoy a comfortable lifestyle.

 What can I afford with a $50K salary?

-With a $50,000 a year salary, you’d need between $20,000 and $35,000 for basic needs, including housing, groceries, healthcare, transportation, and other fixed expenses.
-That means you may have less than $15,000 for everything else.
+Using the 50/30/20 budgeting guidelines, you’d need about $25,000 to pay for basic needs, including housing, groceries, health care, transportation, and other fixed expenses, and $10,000 to put toward your savings and debt.
+That leaves you with about $15,000 for everything else.
 What you can afford will depend heavily on your geographical location and other factors, such as having a car payment and student loans.

 Photo credit: iStock/Delmaine Donson